 According to the National Institute of Mental Health, 18.1% of U.S. adults had any anxiety disorder in the past year.
 To put it in perspective, that’s 40 million people who suffer from this every day.

-Many people practice meditation to relieve anxiety, but it’s not everyone’s cup of tea.
+Many people practice meditation to calm their anxiety, but it’s for everyone.
 If you’re like me, the idea of sitting still and letting go can be stressful in itself.
-Here are five alternative techniques you can use today to overcome your anxiety and take back control of your life:
+Here are five alternative techniques you can start trying today to overcome your anxiety and take back control of your life:

 Journal Every Day

-Numerous studies have shown that repetition is essential to changing neurological patterns.
-If you can learn to mentally escape to a safe place when your anxiety escalates, it will eventually become a habit.
+Numerous studies have shown that repetition is vital to creating positive, lasting change.
+If you can find healthy coping techniques when you feel the anxiety creeping in, it will become a habit over time.

 Have you noticed that sense of peace you feel after a long walk?
 Being outdoors is scientifically proven to promote physical, mental and spiritual wellbeing.

 The beauty of nature is that you are effortlessly put in the present moment.
 For example, think about how it feels when you walk on the beach.
 As you admire the ocean, smell the salty air, and listen to the birds, you become deeply connected to your senses.
 This is what makes you feel truly alive.